How to Choose Your Best Shots for the British Hairdressing Awards

 Keep it cohesive

-Marcello Moccia, Hall of Fame 2019, and Karen Perry say: “Our Cool Fibers collection was all about celebrating unconventional shapes and textures and we knew we wanted the images to be all about the hair.
+Marcello Moccia, Hall of Fame 2019, and Karen Perry, North Western Hairdresser of the Year 2020 say: “Our Cool Fibers collection was all about celebrating unconventional shapes and textures and we knew we wanted the images to be all about the hair.
 The crop was really important and we worked with photographer Richard Miles to ensure they were eye-catching.
 We decided on black and white before the shoot as we wanted the collection to be uniform and the textures to tell the story.
 Above all, we wanted the images to be strong and powerful.”

 Jacky Chan, winner of International Collection of the Year 2019, says: “The image should be able to translate the mood or story that you are telling, and always look at the image that shows skill, manipulation and innovation of hair.
 Importantly, I question whether the woman would wear the hair I’m presenting in real life.
 This is the most important part as it makes the story you’re telling believable.”